 - Serve from afar: Look for food drop-off centers, send cards or letters to nursing homes or shut-ins, think of ways to support any medical care professionals in your life.

-- Adults need to stay connected, too: Leaders are encouraged to stay connected and support each other during this time.
+- Adults need to stay connected, too: Volunteers are encouraged to stay connected and support each other during this time.
 Share ideas, resources, prayers, and devotionals.

 - Leverage the Jump:

 The Jump is a social platform that provides opportunities for authentic community in a safe environment.
 AHG encourages everyone to utilize this free social platform as a way to engage with the AHG Community.
 Your Troop Jump, State Jump, Area Team Jump, and Community Jump are great ways to maximize communication in a virtual environment providing:

 - Safe environment to allow two-deep leadership within Troop Jumps

 - Secure area to share resources such as videos, photos, and documents